Large areas of London to go 'car-free' as Mayor plots green Covid-19 recovery

 "We will need many more Londoners to walk and cycle to make this work," Khan added.
 "That's why these plans will transform parts of central London to create one of the largest car-free areas in any capital city in the world."

-The announcement came as TfL secured an emergency funding package with the UK government for next 4.5 months to keep tubes and buses running, with London transport facing a funding crisis due to fares plummeting 90 per cent since the lockdown began.
+The announcement came as TfL secured an emergency funding package with the UK government for next 4.5 months to keep the tube and buses running, with London transport facing a funding crisis due to fares plummeting 90 per cent since the lockdown began.

 Gareth Powell, TfL's managing director for surface transport, said it was keen to make the "dramatic fall in pollution" seen since the lockdown began permanent.